-Date: November 25, 2019

-To: Metro Policy Advisory Committee (MPAC) and interested parties

-From: Lake McTighe, Regional Transportation Planner

-Subject: Designing Livable Streets and Trails Guide
+Date: December 4, 2019 To: Joint Policy Advisory Committee on Transportation (JPACT) and interested parties From: Lake McTighe, Regional Transportation Planner Subject: Designing Livable Streets and Trails Guide

 OVERVIEW

 Metro has finalized new regional street and trail design guidance, the Designing Livable Streets and Trails Guide (the Guide).
 Refer to Attachment 1 for a link to the Guide or visit oregonmetro.gov/streetdesign.
 The purpose of the Guide is to support implementation of the 2040 Growth Concept and the Regional Transportation Plan and other local and regional plans and policies.
 The Guide was developed with input from regional partners (see Background and Attachment 3).